Jacques-Antoine Granjon

 Jacques-Antoine Granjon (born 9 August 1962) in Marseille (France) is a French billionaire businessman and CEO of Veepee.

-As of July 2022, his net worth is estimated at US$1.5bn.
+As of July 2026, his net worth is estimated at €1.3bn.

 Biography

 Education

 Granjon completed his education at the European Business School (EBS) and lycée Saint-Louis-de-Gonzague in Paris.

 Career

 Early in his career, Granjon, along with his friend Julien Sorbac from European Business School, established Cofotex, a company specializing in the wholesale of overstocked goods.
 In 1996, he purchased the old printing houses of the French newspaper Le Monde in Plaine-Saint-Denis to serve as the company's headquarters.
 Cofotex eventually became part of Veepee.

 In 2000, inspired by emerging technologies and his expertise in clearance, Granjon developed a visual concept to transform the way end-of-season items were sold.
 Together with his seven associates, he launched vente-privee.com in France in January 2001.
 The company quickly grew and had more than 2,100 employees and revenues of 1.6 billion euros by 2013.

 In addition to his success with vente-privee.com, Granjon co-founded the École européenne des métiers de l'Internet (EEMI) in 2011, alongside Xavier Niel, Marc Simoncini, and Alain Malvoisin.
 EEMI is an institution dedicated to providing education and training in internet-related fields.